conduktor/conduktor-docs/docs/platform/get-started/installation/get-started/AWS.md

 This guide will demonstrate how to deploy Console in your AWS environment with all mandatory dependencies.
 It will demonstrate how to deploy Conduktor as a Docker container on ECS with Fargate and configure it alongside a PostgreSQL database via RDS.

-Rather than follow this manual guide, you might prefer the [CloudFormation](/platform/get-started/installation/get-started/CloudFormation/) template.
+Rather than follow this manual guide, you might prefer to see our [Marktetplace Listing](AWS_Marketplace.md).

 :::info
 While this guide will help you get started, you may need to make additional configurations to ensure your deployment is [production-ready](/platform/get-started/installation/hardware/#production-requirements).